kiali/kiali/deploy/jenkins-ci/README.md

 ### Building a minor release

 Set the RELEASE_TYPE parameter of the Pipeline to _minor_ value.
-This will publish a minor release of Kiali from the _master_ branches of the back-end and front-end and operator.
+This will publish a minor release of Kiali from _master_ branches.

 ![Minor release param](assets/jk_minor_release_params.png)

-**Note:** Remember that minor releases are built automatically.
-Most likely, you would need this only for development purposes.
+**Note:** Remember that minor releases are usually built automatically.

 ### Building a patch release